1 – Town Forest-County Road-Peck Farm Trail – 1.8 miles – Haggett Rd or County Rd to Templeton Rd

 This old farm road winds through a mature hemlock stand and over a boardwalk to U-32 and the proposed access to Cross Vermont Trail, via U-32 Trails.
 Absolutely No Dogs off Leash on school property.

-6 – Sparrow Farm – Montpelier Trail – 3 1/2 miles – Sparrow Farm Rd to Montpelier Rec Field
+6 – Sparrow Farm – Montpelier Trail – 1.3 miles Sparrow Farm Rd to Montpelier Town Line – 1 mile more to Montpelier Rec Field

-Access H: Limited parking south side of Sparrow Farm Rd south of Jacobs Rd intersection.
+Access H: Limited pull off parking south side of Sparrow Farm Rd south of Jacobs Rd intersection.

 Access I: Montpelier Rec Field.
 See Montpelier Rec Dept for map of this end.